YashK13200/HELPSTiR-Todo-List-Application-with-React/README.md

 - **Adding a Task**: Users can add tasks using the TodoForm component, which updates the global state via the `addTodo` function from the context.

 - **Updating a Task**: The TodoItem component provides functionality for editing task details and marking tasks as completed or incomplete.
+-
+- **Mark as Done Mark**: Allow users to mark tasks as completed..

 - **Searching Tasks**: The App component includes a search input that filters tasks based on the query entered by the user.